medo64/Medo.Uuid7/README.md

 This project is implementation of UUID version 7 algorithm as defined in [New UUID Formats draft 04 RFC](https://www.ietf.org/archive/id/draft-peabody-dispatch-new-uuid-format-04.html).

+You can find packaged librarly at [NuGet](https://www.nuget.org/packages/Uuid7/) and add it you your application using the following command:

+    dotnet add package Uuid7

 ## Format